PeopleFirst

 15 years Risk of a heart attack falls to the same as someone who has never smoked.

-Smokefree is the NHS national stop-smoking website.
+Better Health is the NHS stop-smoking website.
 It contains a wealth of information, advice and tools to help you quit, plus real-life stories to encourage and inspire you.

 The NHS website offers advice on giving up smoking.